Danyabikaram/azure-ai-chatbot/docs/architecture/architecture.md

 Also integrates with Speech services for STT and TTS when needed.

+Retrieves service credentials securely from Azure Key Vault.

+9.Azure Key Vault

+Stores sensitive information (OpenAI API key, Cognitive Search keys, Cosmos DB connection strings, and other secrets).

+Ensures secure access management.

+Function Apps (both Admin and User workflows) request secrets from Key Vault instead of storing them in config files.

-## Data Flow
+# Data Flow
-Admin Workflow
+# Admin Workflow

 1.Admin Input: Admin uploads documents into the system.

+2.Function App → Key Vault: Function App retrieves Document Intelligence and Cognitive Search credentials from Key Vault.

-2.Function App → Document Intelligence: Function App sends documents to Document Intelligence.
+3.Function App → Document Intelligence: Function App sends documents to Document Intelligence.
 Document Intelligence extracts structured text from the uploaded files.

-3.Embeddings & Storage: Extracted text is converted into embeddings using Text-Embedding-3-Small.
+4.Embeddings & Storage: Extracted text is converted into embeddings using Text-Embedding-3-Small.
 Embeddings are indexed in Azure Cognitive Search.
+Keys for embedding generation and Cognitive Search are securely retrieved from Key Vault.

-User Workflow
+# User Workflow

-User Input:
+1.User Input:

-1.If text input → User types a question in the interface .
+If text input → User types a question in the interface.

 If voice input → Speech-to-Text (STT) converts spoken input into text.
 The Function App receives the processed query.

-2.Session Check (Cosmos DB):
-Function App queries Cosmos DB to check for existing session history.
+2.Session Check (Cosmos DB): Function App retrieves Cosmos DB connection string from Key Vault and queries Cosmos DB to check for existing session history.
 Past interactions are retrieved to maintain continuity.

-3.Embedding Generation:
-Function App generates embeddings for the user’s query using OpenAI service (text-embedding-3-large).
+3.Embedding Generation: Function App retrieves the OpenAI API key from Key Vault, then generates embeddings for the user’s query using OpenAI service (text-embedding-3-large).

-4.Document Retrieval (Azure Cognitive Search):
-The query embeddings are used to search Azure Cognitive Search.
+4.Document Retrieval (Azure Cognitive Search): Function App retrieves Cognitive Search API keys from Key Vault and The query embeddings are used to search Azure Cognitive Search.
 Relevant document chunks (uploaded by Admin and processed via Document Intelligence) are returned.
 If no relevant results → Function App sets a fallback flag: “Not in knowledge base.”

-5.Response Generation (GPT-4o):
-If relevant results exist → Function App sends user query + retrieved context to GPT-4o.
+5.Response Generation (GPT-4o): If relevant results exist → Function App sends user query + retrieved context to GPT-4o.
 GPT-4o generates a grounded, natural-language response.

-6.Response Handling (Cosmos DB):
-Function App logs the response and updates conversation history in Cosmos DB.
+6.Response Handling (Cosmos DB): Function App logs the response and updates conversation history in Cosmos DB (using connection details pulled from Key Vault).

 7.Response Delivery: